-This Fan Edit, my first stab at a Hartnell story, is essentially in two parts – the junkyard/Tardis stuff and the cavemen stuff.
+This Fan Edit, my first stab at a Hartnell story, was first done back in 2009.
+But this slightly updated version is still essentially in two parts, the first part being all the junkyard & Tardis scenes [episode 1] and part two all the cavemen stuff [episodes 2-4].

 I like to think of it as a sort of SJA Invasion of the Bane-style pilot, with The Daleks coming along later to kick off the first season proper.
 So the first half is a mix of both the transmitted and pilot version of the first episode.
 See if you can spot where we cut from one to the other.
 When we get to the cavemen, there`s no loop – they get captured, they make fire, they escape.
 Simples!

 One way of looking at An Unearthly Child is to see it as the Child Of The Inklings, a televisual mashup where Tolkien meets CS Lewis – a sort of The Doctor, The Teachers and The Wardrobe.
 The Doctor may be Gandalf, but this particular wardrobe doesn’t lead to Narnia, but to all of Time and Space!

 And viewers of the time would immediately have got the dual references to both Steptoe and Son and Dixon of Dock Green, the second series of the former having transmitted some ten months earlier, whilst the latter was onto its tenth series by 1963.